Language Specification

 is legal.

-• Files are a primitive type in Jeff, so a variable can be declared of type file.
+• File is a primitive type in Levi, so a variable can be declared of type file.

 /*********************************************************************